jamesmcarthur-3999/solar-system-physics-simulator/docs/PROJECT_STATUS.md

    - Implement auto-update functionality

 ### Code Integration Tasks:
-- Finalize integration of all new features from existing pull requests
+- Finalize integration of all new features
 - Improve error handling for edge cases
 - Enhance unit tests for all components
 - Optimize resource usage for better performance